ollipal/sshkeyboard/README.md

 ### Asyncio

-You can also use asynchronous functions as `on_press`/`on_release` callbacks with `listen_keyboard`.
+You can also use asynchronous functions as `on_press` / `on_release` callbacks with `listen_keyboard`.

-Using asynchronous callbacks makes the `sleep` parameter active, which defines automatic `asyncio.sleep` amount between the callbacks.
-If there aro no asynchronous callbacks, `sleep` parameter will be ignored.
+The use of asynchronous callbacks causes the `sleep` parameter to be taken into account.
+It defines the automatic `asyncio.sleep()` amount between the callbacks.
+If there aro no asynchronous callbacks, `sleep` parameter will be ignored and there are no `asyncio.sleep()`s between the callbacks.

 ```python
 import asyncio